unaisdev/unaisdev/README.md

 ## Hallo! 👋
-Passionated **mobile and web developer** (technologys in general).
+Passionated **mobile and web developer**.
 I love to learn new things and work on interesting projects.

 ## Current focus 🌱